TeleSign/python_telesign/README.rst

 Installation
 ------------

 This library can be installed as a Composer package.
-You only have to update your project's `composer.json` with its containing repository because it's not Packagist.
+You only have to add its containing repository to your project's `composer.json`.

 .. code-block:: bash

   $ composer repositories.telesign/telesignenterprise vcs ssh://git@github.com/TeleSign/php_telesign_enterprise

-Then you can run from your terminal the expected:
+Then you can require it as usual.

 .. code-block:: bash